All Episodes

 So that's our kind of policy discussion.

-My opening Gambit in our policy discussion is that your kids die.
+My opening gambit in our policy discussion is that your kids die.

-We need more free speech and we need more honest uh debate uh and we need to call out guys who just want to talk about uh like Alan Brouwer, this is why we're calling him out.
+And we need to call out guys who just want to talk about like Alan Brower.

-He's the guy who issues the press releases for the Democratic Party of Sacramento County, and his idea of a health care debate is that your kids die.
+He's the guy who issues the press releases for the Democratic Party of Sacramento County.

-1-800-282-2882, Mark Stein InfoRush.
+1-800-282-2882, Mark Stein in for Rush.

 It's the end of the week, and you know what that means.

-So we're doing kind of semi-open line Friday, uh, but we are interested to hear from you on whatever is on your mind.
+So we're doing kind of semi-open line Friday, but we are interested to hear from you on whatever is on your mind.

 1-800-282-2882.

-Also on this uh the idea of civilized debate.
+Also on this idea of civilized debate.

 But this is what it's come to, incidentally, in California.

-At Modesto Junior College, on Tuesday, Tuesday was Constitution Day in the United States, Constitution Day.
+At Modesto Junior College on Tuesday, Tuesday was Constitution Day in the United States, Constitution Day.

-Uh, and uh a student at Modesto Junior College in California had pocket-sized pamphlets of the thing that Constitution Day is supposed to observe, which is the United States Constitution.
+And a student at Modesto Junior College in California had pocket-sized pamphlets of the thing that Constitution Day is supposed to observe, which is the United States Constitution.

 You can't do that.